claudio4j/claudio4j.github.io/_posts/2017-09-25-Wildfly-11-Web-Console-New-Features.md

 ## Runtime view - Server

 Previously, when the server was in a blocked state, not responding, users needed to kill the server with a kill command (from a command prompt).
 Wildfly already contains an operation `kill` to destroy a server process.
-Web console allows the user to invoke the `kill` operation on a server, it is named <p><small>Force shutdown" %}, see below the menu option.
+Web console allows the user to invoke the `kill` operation on a server, it is named <strong>Force shutdown</strong>, see below the menu option.

 {% include figure image_path="/images/20170925-server_kill.png" caption="Option to shutdown a server" %}